Bach: Solo Violin Partita Nº 2 BWV 1004: For Cello

 No notes have been changed in the adaptation for cello of this Gigue but many bowings have been changed.
 In Bach’s original version there are many more passages played with separate bows, and when he does propose slurs, those that he suggests are often not suitable for the cello.
 In the Edited Performance Version we have preferred to modify those original bowings that create exceptional difficulties, choosing instead simpler ones that make this challenging music as natural and easy as possible to play.
 The Literal Version is there for anyone who wants to try Bach’s original bowings!

 It is hard to find words to describe this monumental piece.
-Is it possible to do more, to be more inventive, with four strings, 15 minutes, a bow and a repeating eight-bar harmonic motif ?
+Is it possible to do more, to be more inventive, with four strings, four fingers, one bow, fifteen minutes and a repeating eight-bar underlying harmonic motif ?
 This is definitely a piece to take along when you are next shipwrecked on a desert island.

 Playing the Chaconne is not only a profound spiritual journey: as a study in chords, double-stops and polyphonic playing it is also unbeatable.
 Apart from the frequent revoicing of chords, no notes have been changed for this transcription.
 It is surprisingly playable/successful on the cello, especially when we use some upside-down fingerings (with higher notes on lower strings) in chords to enable the use of the open strings and the consequent resonance that this produces.